PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 The ranks module did not load due to no economy.

-DONE * Add `/prison debug` targets so specific kinds of debug messages can be turned on and off so it does not flood the console with tons of irrelevant messages.

 * Add a message count to the `/prison debug` features where it will only print a specific number of messages before turning off the logging for those targets.

-DONE * replace ranks with mine related commands with ranks.
-  - can eliminate permissions on /mtp and mine accessperms.

-DONE * Add system stats to `/prison version`

 * Support for Personal Mines: